 John, Karen and family welcome you to the Anchor Inn a family run pub in Exebridge with beer garden, good food and 6 comfortable en suite rooms in Exmoor.
 We welcome families and well behaved dogs and have a large car park.

 Our lovely pub has a traditional bar at the front and our riverside room is the perfect place to eat our lovely food – we serve a menu of pub classics and a popular Sunday roasts and serve great barista style hand crafted coffees.
 Booking on Sunday is recommended as we can get very busy.

 Our dining room can be separated to create a great space for functions, including birthday parties, weddings, anniversaries, christenings and funerals.

-We also serve hearty breakfasts every morning and make our own delicious and great value gelato on site with up to 28 flavours available and there is a 10% discount on food to all lakeside camping guests.
+We also serve hearty breakfasts (not on Sundays) and make our own delicious and great value gelato on site with up to 28 flavours available.

 We host events throughout the year for details of everything that happening at the Anchor and to keep up to date with all our events and offers please like our facebook page here